mozilla/data-docs/src/cookbooks/additional_props.md

 This can happen for a variety of usually-temporary problems like:

-- The latest schema hasn't yet been deployed
+- The latest schema hasn't yet been deployed (see ["What does it mean when a schema deploy is blocked?"](../concepts/pipeline/schemas.html#what-does-it-mean-when-a-schema-deploy-is-blocked))
 - There is a bug in sending or receiving data

 Until the problem is fixed, any ingested pings with these